kshetline/ligatures-limited/README.md

 ### Contexts

-A context is either a simplified token category, from the table below, or a TextMate grammar scope, such as `text.html.markdown` or `storage.type.ts`. *Ligatures Limited* works by finding possible ligature sequences in your code, using TextMate to find the types of language tokens within which these ligatures are embedded, and then applying the rules from your settings.
+A context is either a simplified token category, from the table below, or a TextMate grammar scope, such as `text.html.markdown` or `storage.type`. *Ligatures Limited* works by finding possible ligature sequences in your code, using TextMate to find the types of language tokens within which these ligatures are embedded, and then applying the rules from your settings.

 ```text
 attribute_name  comment         comment_marker  constant        function